Identifying and hiring your next Art Director

 3. What kinds of hands-on responsibilities?

 Your Art Director likely will have hands-on responsibilities.
 In this case, they will directly participate in the design process by creating artwork or copy.
 If they will be directly shepherding the projects through production phase, they may also need some technical skills in order to assist the team.
 In our digital and integrated world, more technical skills are required than ever before.

 In order to hire your next Art Director, identify the hands-on needs of the role.
 Then, determine what technical skills will be required to support the team.

-These certainly aren’t the only questions you have to ask yourself before your next art director hire.
-There are logistical, cultural, budgetary, and other decisions that will have to be made.
-However, we hope these three questions provide some valuable assistance in your hiring journey.
-Had success at hiring art directors?
-I would love to hear about it in our comments section below.
+These aren’t the only questions you should ask yourself before your next Art Director hire.
+There are many logistical, cultural, and budgetary decisions to be made.
+However, these three questions provide valuable assistance in your hiring journey.
+Check out our Thought Leadership articles to learn more, or contact us to discuss your hiring and recruiting challenges.